kartoza/awesome-geodata/contributing.md

 - Ensure that you are familiar with the data management structure.
 Submissions to incorrect sections will be refused.
 - Tag entries according to the relevant legend items to ensure that the appropriate  metadata is available to properly describe entries.
 - Check the list for your entry or similar entries BEFORE submission!
 This goes for entries in the primary list AS WELL AS the bucket.
+- Please check the exclusions list before submitting services for review.
+This includes pending pull requests for service exclusions.

 ## Updating your PR

 In many instances, maintainers may ask you to edit your PR before we merge it.
 There is no need to open a new PR, but rather edit the existing one with your changes.

 ## Thanks